Let us bring the CMA to you!

-Walworth Wednesday Art Activities Art Around the Way Black Is Beautiful Virtual Family Fun Nights Interview with Philip Mullen Upcoming Virtual Events New Poetry from Ray McManus Behind the Scenes Interview with Joseph Norman How It's Done Harlem South TAP Tours Art Talks It's Alive!
+Walworth Wednesday Art Activities Art Around the Way Visions from India Virtual Family Fun Nights Interview with Philip Mullen Upcoming Virtual Events New Poetry from Ray McManus Behind the Scenes Interview with Joseph Norman How It's Done Black Is Beautiful Harlem South TAP Tours Art Talks It's Alive!

 Walworth Wednesdays give you a deep dive into a work of art with your delightful curator Dr. Catherine Walworth, and through her eyes you’ll find yourself falling in love with art over and over again.